Pebblebrook Hotel Trust (NYSE:PEB) Updates Q2 2022 Earnings Guidance

-Pebblebrook Hotel Trust (NYSE:PEB – Get Rating) last posted its earnings results on Tuesday, April 26th.
-The real estate investment trust reported ($0.85) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.10) by ($0.75).
-Pebblebrook Hotel Trust had a negative net margin of 18.05% and a negative return on equity of 5.16%.
-During the same period in the previous year, the business posted ($0.42) EPS.
+Pebblebrook Hotel Trust (NYSE:PEB – Get Rating) last issued its quarterly earnings results on Tuesday, April 26th.
+The real estate investment trust reported ($0.85) EPS for the quarter, missing the consensus estimate of ($0.10) by ($0.75).
+Pebblebrook Hotel Trust had a negative return on equity of 5.16% and a negative net margin of 18.05%.
+During the same period in the previous year, the firm earned ($0.42) EPS.
 On average, research analysts expect that Pebblebrook Hotel Trust will post 1.53 earnings per share for the current year.

-Several research analysts have recently commented on PEB shares.
+Several analysts have issued reports on PEB shares.
+Sumitomo Mitsui Financial Group started coverage on Pebblebrook Hotel Trust in a report on Wednesday, March 23rd.
+They issued an outperform rating and a $27.00 target price for the company.
 StockNews.com started coverage on Pebblebrook Hotel Trust in a report on Thursday, March 31st.
-They set a sell rating for the company.
-Sumitomo Mitsui Financial Group assumed coverage on Pebblebrook Hotel Trust in a report on Wednesday, March 23rd.
-They set an outperform rating and a $27.00 price objective for the company.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and four have given a buy rating to the company’s stock.
-According to MarketBeat, Pebblebrook Hotel Trust has an average rating of Hold and a consensus price target of $26.00.
+They issued a sell rating for the company.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of Hold and a consensus price target of $26.00.

 Pebblebrook Hotel Trust (NYSE: PEB) is a publicly traded real estate investment trust ("REIT") and the largest owner of urban and resort lifestyle hotels in the United States.
 The Company owns 53 hotels, totaling approximately 13,200 guestrooms across 14 urban and resort markets, with a focus on the west coast gateway cities.